formkiq/docs.formkiq.com/docs/getting-started/api-walkthrough.md

 The document tags are stored separate to the document.
 You can use the APIs under the `Document Tags` to retrieve them.
 :::

-## Update Document
+### Update Document

-The `Update Document` API is used to update the document.
+The **Update Document** API is used to update the document.
 You can use this API to update the document content or to add/update metadata and/or tags.

 ![Postman Update Document](./img/postman-update-document.png)

-Once again we need to:
+Under the **Params** tab:

-* Unselect the siteId parameter
+* Unselect the siteId, shareKey parameters
 * Add the DocumentId path variable
-* In the `Authorization` tab, add the Access token

-Click on the `Body` tab.
+Click on the **Body** tab.
 The request body is the same as the add document request body.

 So you can easily update the document content, add a tag and a metadata all with one request.